Finance Your Business

 Automatic ACH collection

-Look into collecting payments via automatic ACH, especially if you have a service business where your customers make regular payments.
+Look into collecting payments via automatic ACH, especially if you have a service business where your customers make regular payments (this tool can help you estimate what you might save by switching to a more efficient payment method).
 Suggest this to existing customers, and make it a point to offer ACH collections to new customers when they sign up for your services.
 This will help you get paid on time.

 Line of credit